xesdoog/YimActions/README.md

 ## Known Issues:

 - Some particle effects are not visible to other players.
 I will probably fix them later but I'm quickly losing passion.
-- If you are not host of the session, you will occasionally lose control over some spawned NPCs if you spawn more than one or two.
-Those NPCs will not follow you anymore and you can no longer delete them using the script.

 ## Credits: